-The scope of entry into India’s cleantech market remains high, in a large and industrially - growing country, which will increasingly depend on clean methodologies for generation, transmission, and management of power.
-Start-ups are driving disruptive innovation and the growth of clean technology.
-75% of India’s solar PV capacity installed by young entrepreneurs.
+The scope of entry into India’s Cleantech market remains high, in a large and industrially-growing country, which will increasingly depend on clean methodologies for generation, transmission, and management of power.
+Innovative cleantech startups are driving the growth of clean technology.
+75% of India’s solar PV capacity is installed by young entrepreneurs.
 The government is looking at attracting investments in RE of over US$ 200 billion for it to account for 15% of the overall energy basket.

 Factors That Drive for Cleantech

-- The overall population is still expected to increase rapidly, to 9.3 billion by 2050, mostly in developing regions of the world, further increasing pressure on limited resources, increasing supply challenges, and creating price instability.
+- The overall population is still expected to increase rapidly, to 9.9 billion by 2050, mostly in developing regions of the world, further increasing pressure on limited natural resources, increasing supply challenges, and creating price instability.

-- Increasing urbanization has a direct impact on consume resources.
+- Increasing urbanization has a direct impact on consuming resources.

 - Energy and resource independence have long been strategic imperatives for many countries.

 - Consumer desire for cleaner, less toxic products has changed purchasing patterns and driven the creation of new environment-friendly materials.